Mind Blowing Facts About Spoken English, and How to Master an American Accent in No Time

 Is this something that you are interested in doing and wondering where to even begin?
 Improving your accent can boost your confidence and improve certain aspects of your life, but learning an American accent can be life-changing.
 In this article, we will provide you with some proven tips to help you on your journey to speaking like a native and also what exactly the American accent is and why it is so important.
-Let us first explore how the American accent is in a class all its own and why it is more widely in demand than say, a British English accent.
+Firstly, Let us first explore how the American accent is in a class all its own and why it is more widely in demand than say, a British English accent.
 Then, we will discuss how to master an American accent.

 Defining the American accent by one particular sound is quite simplistic as America consists of many different accents depending on the various regions and cultures found in America.
 What most of us refer to as the “American accent” is the General American accent, sometimes called Network English or Newscaster English.
 Newscaster English is generally what accent most Americans speak with and what is used worldwide in business.

 Now, what exactly sets the American Accent apart from say, the British Accent?
 The American English accent is rhotic, whereas the British accent is not.
 What is rhotic?
 This means that Americans pronounce the “r” sound in all words, including after vowels.
 Some examples are words like, after, weather, and car.
 Speakers from the U.K. are not rhotic speakers, so they do not.

 There are some other particular features of the American accent/pronunciation, such as unrounded vowels, vowel breaking, and yod-dropping.
 All of which we will cover in this article.